Beginners Guide: Realistic Pencil Drawing

 Sharp pencils are suitable for small details.
 For smooth transitions, sometimes, it is useful to use non-sharp pencils.

-The first steps in pencil drawing should be training on the transition between values, meaning from dark to light and light to dark:
+For ANYBODY who is serious about realistic pencil drawing, the first steps should be training on transitions between values, meaning from dark to light and light to dark:

 Observation is the key to identifying the brightness values of any object or image.

-Each part of the drawing should be examined to see if it is darker or lighter than the object and then corrected accordingly.
+Each part of the drawing should be examined to see if it is darker or lighter than the object you are trying to draw and then corrected accordingly.

 In addition, it is important to pay attention to the range and variety between the darkest areas and the brightest:

-- If the range or difference between dark and light areas is small, the drawing may appear slightly flat.
-In other words, if the dark areas of the painting are not dark enough and the light areas are not bright enough, the range and variety in the brightness values will be too small.
+- If the range or difference between dark and light areas is small, the drawing may appear flat.

 - When the range between dark and bright areas is large, the drawing will be noticeable and will have volume and depth.